zutxo/sigma-book/src/glossary.md

 ## I

-**Interpreter**: The component that evaluates ErgoTree expressions.
+**Interpreter**: Component that evaluates ErgoTree expressions against a context to produce a SigmaBoolean result.

 ## J

 **JIT (Just-In-Time)**: Costing model where costs are calculated during execution.
 Used in ErgoTree version 2+.

+## O

+**OpCode**: Single-byte identifier for expression nodes in serialized ErgoTree.
+Values 0x01-0x70 encode constants; 0x71+ encode operations.

 ## P